November 27. Today's Birthdays

 NAMES

-Zhumabek Bussurmanov (1950) is the director of the litigation and legal, investments projects research institute of the Academy of Justice at the Kazakh Supreme Court.
+Zhumabek Busurmanov (1950) is the director of the Scientific research institute of judicial and legal innovation projects of Academy of Justice at the Supreme Court of Kazakhstan.

 Born in Pavlodar region is the graduate of the Kirov Kazakh State University.